 Each property owner has different requirements regarding pets.
 Some owners will allow pets and some will not.
 Each rental listing says if pets are considered or not allowed.
 If your rental considers pets it probably won’t be an issue to have a pet.
 Usually, there is an increase in rent and in the Security Deposit.
 We also require 1-4 pet inspections per year, at the cost to the tenant ($10-$40 per month).
 If the listing is NO PETS then no pets will be allowed in the unit.
-If pets are considered, you will need to submit an approval request form and a profile for each pet so we can get it approved by the owner.
+If pets are considered, you will need to submit a profile for each pet so we can get it approved by the owner.

 Tenant Charges for Pets